 Well, finally the film crew arrived in Campodimele, and fortunately the weather was set fair.
 The group were exhausted as they had just flown in direct from Seoul in South Korea, where they had also been filming.
 Prior to this they had filmed in the Marshall Islands, in the Pacific Ocean.
 They only had scheduled in two days of filming in Campodimele so it was all rather hectic.

-During the filming we remarked on the quality and freshness of the local produce, and that many families keep veggie patches of their own.
+W met with the film crew who were all very friendly.
+We remarked on the quality and freshness of the local produce, and that many families keep veggie patches of their own.
 Also nearby is the bustling town of Fondi, located on the ancient Appian Way, which runs as straight as a die as it crosses the expansive fertile plain.
 Fondi is a huge agricultural centre and its strategic position, being situated midway between Rome and Naples, has made it into one of Italy’s most important wholesale fruit and vegetable markets, namely MOF (Mercato Ortofrutticolo di Fondi), and is proud to call itself “Anti-transgienico”, that is against genetic modification, or as we would say a “GM free zone”.
 So many of the fruits and vegetables are grown locally.
 The local produce tastes amazing, having benefited from being bathed in warm Mediterranean sunlight, for example the tomatoes and strawberries are so sweet, flavoursome and juicy.

 Here produce is seasonal, which we like, we look forward to what is coming into season next.
 March is the time for artichokes and broad beans, then next come green beans, courgettes, aubergines, tomatoes, strawberries, cherries, peaches plums, and they all taste sooooo good!!!